 - A VA will manage enquiries and basic requests.
 An OBM will build relationships with your existing customers and communicate with them at a deeper level.

 - A VA is a member of your team.
-An OBM is more like an associate partner, managing certain operations of your business, managing team players, and aiding in cost-control.
+An OBM is more like an associate partner, managing certain operations of your business, managing team players and projects, and aiding in cost-control.